-By Dr. Katinka van der Merwe
+Written by Dr. Katinka van der Merwe for the RSDSA blog.

 Through the years of working with CRPS patients, I have often encountered what I refer to as “the myth of remission.”
 What does this mean, and why do I refer to it as a “myth?”

 When patients who suffer from CRPS dream of remission, they picture themselves back in the life that they used to have before CRPS.
 They picture themselves “cured,” and as having no pain ever.
 The truth is more complicated.
 You have to remember that CRPS is not like lightning that strikes unlucky, healthy people.
 CRPS affects those who, for whatever reason, have unhealthy nervous systems, and/or unlucky genetics.
 I call this “The perfect storm.”
 While it is possible to compensate for your genetics, this does mean that you will have to live more carefully than most.
 However, it does not mean that you have to wrap yourself in figurative bubble wrap, living in fear of every bump and fall.
 I have had many patients, after completing their treatment, suffer injuries or undergo surgeries, with no ill effects.